tdaylan/pcat/docs/index.rst

     :type makeanim: bool

-    :param anotcatl: Anotate the catalog members on the plots, if an annotation text is provided along with the reference catalog.
+    :param anotcatl: Anotate the catalog members on the plots, if an annotation text is provided along with the reference element.
 (Default: ``False``)

     :type anotcatl: bool